-The purpose of the Drama Club is to give students at Gar-Field the opportunity to participate in different aspects of play production.
-Students are involved in acting, directing, lighting, and set design and construction, as well as other related activities.
+The Drama Club gives students at Gar-Field the opportunity to participate in different aspects of play production.Students are involved in acting, directing, lighting, set design and construction, and other related activities.
 Productions include full-length plays, one-act plays for festivals musicals and children's plays.